-Program Budget Actual FY 2020-21 Estimated FY 2021-22 Projected FY 2022-23 State Operations Expenditures \$7,554 \$35,397 \$33,158 Local Assistance Expenditures \$90,246 \$145,285 \$28,830 Positions 41.6 45.3 47
+Program Budget Actual FY 2020-21 Estimated FY 2021-22 Projected FY 2022-23 State Operations Expenditures \$11,574 \$50,405 \$33,158 Local Assistance Expenditures \$90,246 \$230,285 \$28,830 Positions 41.6 45.3 47.0

-MHSOAC was established in 2004 to provide oversight and accountability for portions of the MHSA, Adult and Older Adult System of Care Act and Children's Mental Health Services Act.
-The MHSOAC's primary roles include: (1) providing oversight, review, accountability, and evaluation of projects and programs supported by MHSA funds, (2) assessing whether services that are provided pursuant to the MHSA are cost-effective and in accordance with recommended best practices, (3) participating in the decision making process for training, technical assistance, and regulatory resources to meet the mission and goals of the state's mental health system, (4) reviewing and approving county Innovation Program and Expenditure Plans, (5) providing counties technical assistance in MHSA program plan development to accomplish the purposes of the MHSA, and (6) administering the Mental Health Wellness Act of 2013 Triage Personnel grants.
+The Mental Health Services Oversight and Accountability Commission (MHSOAC) was established in 2004 to provide oversight and accountability for portions of the Mental Health Services Act (MHSA), Adult and Older Adult System of Care Act and Children's Mental Health Services Act.
+The MHSOAC's primary roles include: (1) providing oversight, review, accountability, and evaluation of projects and programs supported by MHSA funds, (2) assessing whether services that are provided pursuant to the MHSA are cost-effective and in accordance with recommended best practices, (3) participating in the decision making process for training, technical assistance, and regulatory resources to meet the mission and goals of the state's mental health system, (4) reviewing and approving county Innovation Program and Expenditure Plans, (5) providing counties technical assistance in MHSA program plan development to accomplish the purposes of the MHSA, and (6) administering the Mental Health Wellness Act of 2013 Triage Personnel grants, the Mental Health Student Services Act grants, the Early Psychosis Intervention Plus grants, and integrated health, behavioral health and mental health Youth Drop-In Center grants.
 The MHSOAC also advises the Governor and the Legislature regarding state actions to improve care and services for people with mental illness.